Study overview.

 Human-specifically reshaped gene expression by HS lncRNAs in the frontal cortex (BA9).

 (A) Genes expressed in the human frontal cortex are enriched for HS lncRNAs’ target genes and neurodevelopment-related pathways.
 Squares, dots, and colors indicate HS lncRNAs, gene modules (Module_1 and Module_2 are illustrated), and enriched KEGG pathways, respectively.
 (B) Comparison of modules and genes in humans (indicated by H) and macaques (indicated by M).
 In each pair of modules, green and blue dots denote human genes and their orthologues, and lines between dots indicate correlated expression.
-Note that many orthologous genes in macaques are not in the modules but displayed in the corresponding positions, and correlated expression is more prominent in humans than in macaques.
+Many orthologous genes in macaques (displayed at the corresponding positions) are not in the modules, and correlated expression is more prominent in humans than in macaques.